Standing in solidarity against violence to women

 Nigel Farnworth, UCLan Creative Communities Group (CCG) manager who is helping to organise the gathering, commented: “One Billion is the biggest mass action in human history and we are proud to be involved for the seventh year running.
 All members of the community are welcome to come along and join us in sending out a powerful message.”

 People are free to turn up on the day at the Sir Tom Finney Sports Centre on UCLan’s Preston Campus, which sits behind Foster Building.
 Anyone wanting more information can contact Nigel Farnworth by calling 01772 894707.

 The event will be filmed and then shared on the One Billion Rising website along with others from across the world.

-Discover more about the One Billion Rising movement by visiting the website or follow @VDAY on Twitter.
-Click here for more information about the UCLan Creative Communities Group, or follow @ccg_uk on Twitter.
+Discover more about the One Billion Rising movement by visiting the One Billion Rising website or follow @VDAY on Twitter.
+For more information about the UCLan Creative Communities Group, or follow @ccg_uk on Twitter.
 You can also watch Julie Ward MEP thank the Creative Communities Group Preston and UCLan for taking part in One Billion Rising for Justice here.